| Location: | between Pos Chiquito and Savaneta |

 As the years passed, the site became less attractive and closed its doors.

 At the end of the 80s, maintenance and reconstruction of the building were carried out.
 Various activities took place at Isla di Oro, but it again lost popularity and interest and Isla di Oro closed.
-In the 90s, a group of investors wanted to build a hotel on Isla di Oro, but it never materialized.

 The ruins of Isla di Oro are currently inaccessible due to the dilapidated state of the walkway.